 - Naan: Try my homemade garlic naan recipe or a no-yeast Butter Naan.

 - Rice: It goes really well with Saffron rice, cumin rice, or plain basmati rice.
-Use brown rice for a healthier alternative.
+For a nuttier alternative, use brown rice.

-- Lamb- For best results, use lamb leg meat, cut in 1½ -2-inch pieces.
+- Lamb: For best results, use lamb leg meat cut into 1½ -2-inch pieces.
 Fresh meat gives better results than frozen.

 - Cook time Varies: Pressure cooking time varies depending on the size of the meat stew.
-For 2-inch pieces, set 20 minutes.
-For 1-inch pieces, reduce pressure cook time to 15 minutes.
+Reduce it to 15 minutes for 1-inch pieces.

-- Add salt while sautéing aromatics: Adding a pinch of salt to chopped onions helps them caramelize faster, which enhances the end flavor.
+- Add salt while sautéing aromatics: Adding a pinch of salt to chopped onions helps caramelize faster, enhancing the end flavor.

 FAQs

-No, lamb korma is a mild Indian curry using aromatic spices.
-You can skip the cayenne powder in this recipe to keep it very mild.
+No, lamb korma is a mild Indian curry made with aromatic spices rather than 'hot' spices.
+To keep it very mild, you can skip the cayenne powder and use paprika instead of Kashmiri Chili powder in this recipe.

 As per this recipe, each serving contains about 271 calories.